My Tryst with Authentic Subzi, Nagori Poori, and Halwa

 For everyone who asks receives.
 He who seeks

 finds.
 To him who knocks it will be opened.

-I was visiting Pankaj G’s home and an aroma of fresh Laddus and Matthi welcomed me as I entered the elevator on ground floor, it only got stronger as he opened the door of his 3rd floor apartment.
+I was visiting Pankaj G’s home and an aroma of fresh Laddus and Matthi welcomed me as I entered the elevator on the ground floor, it only got stronger as he opened the door of his 3rd-floor apartment.
 “Mummy is here he announced” with a big grin on his face,” She is making “Besan Ke Laddu“.

 “How filmy!”
 I told him.

 “No, not filmy, my mom is really here and she is making Besan Ke Laddu and Matthi, come have some”, he invited me in.